 Similarly, safety information and guidelines noted in the archive may not reflect current information or best practices.
 Data on toxic chemicals, standards for safety practices, and safety laws are time-sensitive subjects.
 Do not follow any precautions or advice without checking current sources.

 To help you use this resource, we have created multiple ways to search and browse the issues and supplements.
 Both are covered by subject and author indexes.
 The index to the supplemental issues, each a monograph or other resource on a single topic, allows you to browse their contents and to follow links to those of interest to you.
-A similar resource is being created for the full archive of issues.
+A similar resource allows you to browse the full archive of issues.
 All issues and supplements are available as pdf files, on the TCN archive page.
+These indexes were prepared by Jennifer Cruise, Heather Hodge, Anna Rose Keefe, and Lucia Elledge.